 Our chapter, Omicron Rho, is involved each year in Samford's Earth Day and we've won awards for our assistance with organizing the event.
 And for Earth Day 2008, our display booth was voted "Most Creative."
 In addition, the chapter is responsible for sponsoring most departmental parties, such as our annual fall party and spring awards ceremony.

 Every single day that I spent at Samford prepared me for the "real world."
-From technical skills like how to write a press release or deliver a presentation to general life skills, I'm grateful for my Samford degree everyday.
-Allie Klaubert - Associate, Markstein Strategic Communications Agency
+From technical skills like how to write a press release or deliver a presentation to general life skills, I'm grateful for my Samford degree everyday.—Allie Klaubert - Senior Manager, Markstein Strategic Communications Agency

 Our students learn to communicate effectively in a variety of settings, contexts and cultures.
 We teach the importance of understanding the messages people send each other, whether those messages occur in the intimate context of personal relationships or in the public arenas of business, law, politics and religion.
 While most programs focus on the medium, we focus on understanding verbal and nonverbal barriers that result in a wide variety of communication issues and address questions such as:

 Tens of thousands of students in the U. S. earn college degrees each year, but with employers ranking communication as the most important skill across all jobs, a degree in communication studies can help you stand out in the crowd.
 Our graduates regularly secure successful careers in a wide variety of fields.

 Our department has won eight awards for outstanding teaching, and we have an active student research program recognized as one of the finest in the country.
 Our department was even included in Kevin Kecskes' book, Engaging Departments, as an example of academic excellence.